dotandimet/Allenby/talks/evogit.md

 ## Daily commands – new features

+---

+## History search

+Find commits where text was added/changed

+    git log -S "text_added" file...

+You can also search by date, file path modified, etc.

+## Reseting state

+Resets all changes in your working directory to previous version

     git checkout

-Resets all changes in your working directory to previous version

-    git log -S "text_added" file...

-Find commits where text was added/changed
+Reset file to specific version:

+    git checkout 1fc6392 dbtools/refresh_taxonomy.pl

 ---